Nordic fun on a grand scale.

 Some of the trails in Yellowstone are groomed for snowshoeing and cross-country skiing, but there are plenty of places to take off and explore.
 Avoid thermal areas, except on trails or boardwalks—the crust is thin and it’s easy to break through and scald yourself.
 Orange metal markers mark many of the trails, but may be difficult to find in winter, and if you get caught in a whiteout or blizzard, things can quickly get sketchy.
 A smart snowshoer knows the risks and exercises caution, but doesn’t let that stop her from a mammoth adventure in wonderland.

 The five-mile loop trail starts between Liberty Cap and the stone house next to the Mammoth Terraces.
 From there, it climbs 350 feet above Clematis Gulch.
 This is the narrowest and trickiest part of the trail.
 At 0.7 miles turn right at the junction with the Sepulcher Mountain trail.
 A few more minutes of uphill slog and the trail levels out.
 It’s an easy stroll through meadows, trees, and snow-covered ponds.
 Look for the blazes on the trees to keep to the trail.
 After winding around the big beaver pond, cross a bridge, and soon walk out into open sagebrush grasslands and back to Mammoth.
 The trail ends behind the Mammoth Hotel.
 You may want to pop in for hot chocolate before heading back to your car.
+Gaia track here.

-In summer, this 1.5-mile loop around the Upper Mammoth Terraces allows families to see beautiful hot springs without leaving their car.
+In the summer, this 1.5-mile loop around the Upper Mammoth Terraces allows families to see beautiful hot springs without leaving their car.
 In winter, it gets even better—the road is closed to vehicles and open to bipedal travelers (quadrupeds, too!).
 Park at the Upper Terrace parking area, about 1.7 miles south of Liberty Cap on the Grand Loop road.
 Head to the left on the loop and up a couple of hills.
 Pass Angel Terrace, White Elephant Back Terrace, and the Snow Pass trailhead before heading downhill to Orange Spring Mound.
 The road winds around past Highland Terrace and Prospect Terrace.
 You’ll have views of the lower terraces and historic Fort Yellowstone as you come upon the overlook.
 From there, take the snowshoes off and walk down the boardwalk to Canary Spring.
 Upon returning to the road, continue in the same direction and return to the parking area.
 Stay on the road and designated trails; as tempting as the hot springs look, they will burn your skin off.
+Gaia track here.

 To get to the Indian Creek loop, you’ll need a reservation on a snowcoach shuttle since the Grand Loop road is closed at the Upper Terrace parking lot.
 Call the Mammoth Hotel at (307) 344-5600 to get yourself a seat.
 Several trails start at or near the Indian Creek campground, and there is a small warming hut there.
 For the 2.2-mile Indian Creek loop, start at the hut and follow the road through the campground and onto the Bighorn Pass trail.
 About 0.5 miles further, turn left (south) to stay on the Indian Creek loop.
 Continue along a power-line corridor through rolling lodgepole pines for about 0.75 miles before the trail descends to Obsidian Creek.
 Follow the creek north, back to the hut.
 Along the way, enjoy views of the Gallatin Range and Bunsen Peak.
+Gaia track here.

 You won’t need your snowshoes, just follow the packed path 0.5 miles to the sweet spot where the Boiling River flows into the Gardiner River, creating perfect soaking pools.
 Hot water flows over travertine ledges creating little waterfalls and habitat for colorful algae and bacteria.
 There aren’t any changing rooms, so most people wear their swimsuits under their clothes and change under a towel for the walk back.
 Bring water shoes for the walk down the river to the pools.
 Drive two miles north from Mammoth Hot Springs on Hwy.
 89. Just after entering Montana, and before crossing the river, turn right into the dirt pullout for the Boiling River.
 There’s an outhouse at the trailhead.